ignacioj/WhacAMole/README.md

 **2. Modules:**
 - Name of the module.
 - File size.
+- File path.
+Shows the FullName of the VAD and the PEB if they differ.
 - Informs if the process appears in four PEB lists: InLoadOrderModuleList, InMemoryOrderModuleList, InInitializationOrderModuleList and LdrpHashTable.
 - Informs if the process is visible in the memory (VAD).
 ```